Class B CDL: Requirements, Training, and Careers

-If you’ve already earned your CDL B and want to upgrade to a CDL A, the licensure process is now quicker than for those who are starting from scratch.
-In 2019, the Federal Motor Carrier Safety Administration (FMCSA) announced streamlining of requirements in the CDL B to CDL A upgrade process.
-Anyone obtaining a CDL A through an upgrade from a CDL B is subject to the Entry-Level Driver Training rules, which states that you must receive your instruction from a registered Training Provider listed with the Federal Motor Carrier Safety Administration.
+If you’ve already earned your CDL B and want to upgrade to a CDL A, the licensure process is now quicker than for those starting from scratch.
+In 2019, the Federal Motor Carrier Safety Administration (FMCSA) streamlined requirements in the CDL B to CDL A upgrade process.
+Anyone obtaining a CDL A through an upgrade from a CDL B is subject to the Entry-Level Driver Training rules, which state that you must receive your instruction from a registered Training Provider listed with the Federal Motor Carrier Safety Administration.

 Endorsements for Class B CDLs

 Gaining a CDL B doesn’t automatically mean that you can drive all vehicles within the designated weight range.
 For some, you need additional endorsements—add-ons that prove you’re trained and capable of handling certain specialized types of vehicle or cargo.

 There’s a range of endorsements available to CDL B drivers, including:

 - (H) Hazmat: allows drivers to transport hazardous materials